ibm-cloud-docs/key-protect/concepts/envelope-encryption.md

 Complete the following steps to encrypt data via envelope encryption:

 1. Generate or provision a DEK from an IBM Cloud service, such as as [COS](/docs/cloud-object-storage?topic=cloud-object-storage-encryption), to encrypt your sensitive data.

-The DEK will encrypt your sensitive data.
+   You can also generate a DEK by passing in an empty body on a [wrap request](https://test.cloud.ibm.com/docs/key-protect?topic=key-protect-wrap-keys#wrap-key-api) to the {{site.data.keyword.keymanagementserviceshort}} service.
+The response will contain the base64 encoded key material of the generated DEK, along with the wrapped DEK.
+   {: note}

 2. [Generate](/docs/key-protect?topic=key-protect-create-root-keys)
    or [import](/docs/key-protect?topic=key-protect-import-root-keys)
    a root key that will be used to protect the DEK from step 1.